• Skip to primary navigation

 Red Velvet Cupcakes with Cream Cheese Frosting

-These red velvet cupcakes are moist, fluffy and have the most gorgeous flavour.
+This recipe makes red velvet cupcakes that are moist, fluffy and has the best flavour.
 They are topped with cream cheese frosting which really brings out the flavour of these cupcakes.

 Yield: 12 serving